canonical/pi-gadget/README.md

 ## Building

 This gadget snap can only be cross built on an amd64 machine.
-To do so, just run `snapcraft` in the top level of the source tree after cloning it.
+To do so, just run `snapcraft` in the top level of the source tree after cloning it to a PC.